 U.S. District Courts

-Above the federal district courts in the federal court hierarchy are the U.S. Courts of Appeal.
-They serve mostly to hear appeals from the district courts.
-Appeals judges do not sit alone when deciding cases, but rather sit in panels of three judges.
-Rare and important cases are sometimes heard en banc, meaning all of the judges in that circuit hear the case together.
+The U.S. Courts of Appeal are positioned above the federal district courts in the federal court hierarchy.
+Their primary function is to hear appeals from the district courts.
+When deciding cases, appeals judges do not sit alone but sit in panels of three judges.
+In rare and significant cases, all of the judges in that circuit may hear the case together.
+This is known as an en banc hearing.

 The U.S. Supreme Court (USSC)